bentedder/ethledger/readme.md

 This is a node server, connecting to a MongoDB, hosting a React app.
 The whole thing is self-contained, provided you set the correct keys in the .env file(s).

 ## Installation
-* Run `yarn` or `npm install` from the root directory.
+* Run `yarn` or `npm install` from the root directory
 * Then run `npm run build`.
 This will build the front-end and drop it up a directory so that the server can access it.
-Then run
-* Finally, run `foreman start`
+* Finally, run `foreman start`.

 ### Considerations
 For the sake of this demo I've checked in my .env files.
 Obviously this isn't something I recommend in prod.